Lembit Öpik: Personal life and charity work

-Öpik speaks fluent English, Estonian and German.
+Lembit Öpik is the son of atomic physicist Uuno Öpik and the grandson of astronomer Ernst Öpik.
+He speaks fluent English, Estonian and German.
 Talking about the 2004 Parliamentary Language Challenge, he said that he could "get by" in French and Welsh and was intending to become fluent in the Welsh language.
 In 2003 he was a "day president" at the National Eisteddfod of Wales, held at Meifod within his constituency; this required him to make a speech in Welsh, for which he was coached by his then girlfriend, Siân Lloyd.

 On 13 April 1998 Öpik came close to death in a paragliding accident.
 He fell 80 ft onto a Welsh mountain in his constituency and broke his back in 12 places, as well as his ribs, sternum and jaw.
 This experience caused him to take a keen interest in the Spinal Injuries Association, of which he is a member.
 He later underwent a series of surgical procedures to correct the damage to the bones in his face.

 Despite the accident, he continued with his interest in aviation.
 He talked about the accident to the July 2010 edition of Flaps Podcast, where he recounted his accident and its aftermath.
 He has since become a glider pilot at the Midland Gliding Club in Shropshire.
 He holds a pilot's licence and spoke for British gliding in the House of Commons.

 Öpik also rides motorcycles (he was the chair of the all-party parliamentary motorcycling group when he was an MP), and since November 2013, he has been employed as the campaigns and communications director for the Motorcycle Action Group. Öpik supports the English football club Leicester City.
 His mother lives in the city of Leicester.

 He participated in a celebrity edition of The Apprentice to raise money for charity.
 Sport Relief Does The Apprentice was part of Sport Relief, the Comic Relief/BBC charity initiative that aired on 12 and 14 March 2008.
 In 2006 he became president of the Motor Neurone Disease Association, following his father's death from the disease the previous year.

 He and ITV weather presenter Siân Lloyd appeared on Celebrity Who Wants To Be A Millionaire? on 15 April 2006, winning £64,000 for the Motor Neurone Disease Association and Action for Children.
 The couple came close to marrying, but she ended the relationship in October 2006 and made unflattering comments about Öpik in her autobiography, A Funny Kind of Love.
 According to Lynn Barber, the author's "main purpose seems to have been demolishing love-rat Lembit".

 Öpik later became involved with then-24-year-old Gabriela Irimia of pop music double-act The Cheeky Girls.
 They split up in July 2008 after a "difficult period" in the relationship.

 At the age of 52 he had a daughter, born in June 2017, with his partner Sabina Vankova.
-Later that year she was reported to have left him.
-The couple had a second daughter in November 2020.
+Later that year his partner was reported to have left him but the couple had a second daughter in November 2020.